Perfect Travel Stroller – Joovy Groove Ultralight

 - Lightweight: Joovy Groove weighs only 7 kgs.
 Yes, you read that right!
 That’s half of what Karma weighs. 😉 Being so lightweight, it was very easy to move and carry around.
 What truly impressed me was how sturdy and smooth it was for such a lightweight stroller.

 - Adjustable Carry Strap: I have used a lot of strollers and this is the first stroller I owned that has a carry strap.
 I reached my entry to High-Line Park in New York only to find the elevator out-of-order.
-Karma refused to climb up the stairs right that minute and I had to carry her, our bags and the stroller up 2 long levels of stairs.
+Karma refused to climb the stairs right that minute and I had to carry her, our bags and the stroller up 2 long levels of stairs.
 There is no way I would have been able to do that without the carry trap.
 We made it to the top and had a good time walking the long park.
 Unfortunately, I had no hand free to take a selfie because that would have been epic! 😉

 - Sleep On-the-go: Joovy Groove has a near-flat reclining seat which is really important because the stroller is also your child’s on-the-go bed when you are out sightseeing all day.
-Karma had no problems taking a nap whenever she wanted and that mean a non-fussy toddler for us despite long days.
+Karma had no problems taking a nap whenever she wanted and that meant a non-fussy toddler for us despite long days.
 The near-flat recline combined with a foot enclosure makes the stroller suitable for new borns too.

 - Adjustable Foot-rest: It has 2 positions for the foot-rest.
 We would keep it down when Karma was sitting and up when when she was sleeping.
 We needed the extra leg space when our very tall toddler was taking her naps.
 We would keep it up while sitting too sometimes when Karma kept her snack jar in front of her and munched on biscuits while on the move.